CMMC Standard and Certification

 What is CMMC?

-CMMC represents a significant advancement over previous cybersecurity requirements for defence contractors.
-Earlier frameworks relied primarily on self-attestation, where organisations declared their own compliance.
+CMMC represents a significant advancement over previous cybersecurity requirements for defense contractors.
+Earlier frameworks relied primarily on self-attestation, where organizations declared their own compliance.
 In contrast, CMMC introduces independent, third-party verification and a structured maturity model.

 This ensures that cybersecurity practices are not only implemented but are also appropriate to the risk profile of the work being performed.
-CMMC consolidates recognised standards, such as NIST SP 800-171, into a single, practical framework tailored for the Defence Industrial Base (DIB).
+CMMC consolidates recognized standards, such as NIST SP 800-171, into a single, practical framework tailored for the Defense Industrial Base (DIB).

 Primary objectives of CMMC include:

-• Protecting Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) from unauthorised access or loss.
+- Protecting Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) from unauthorized access or loss.

 Why Choose Kiwa?

-Kiwa is a globally recognised, independent TIC partner with deep expertise in cybersecurity, compliance, and management systems.
-The organisation’s impartial approach ensures objective assessments and practical recommendations tailored to each client’s needs.
+Kiwa is a globally recognized, independent TIC partner with deep expertise in cybersecurity, compliance, and management systems.
+The organization’s impartial approach ensures objective assessments and practical recommendations tailored to each client’s needs.

-Kiwa’s specialists provide comprehensive support throughout the CMMC preparation process — from readiness assessments and gap analyses to implementation guidance and internal audit preparation.
-By leveraging international best practices and a thorough understanding of regulatory requirements, Kiwa helps organisations align with the appropriate CMMC level and coordinate effective remediation.
+Kiwa’s specialists provide comprehensive support throughout the CMMC preparation process, from readiness assessments and gap analyses to implementation guidance and internal audit preparation.
+By leveraging international best practices and a thorough understanding of regulatory requirements, Kiwa helps organizations align with the appropriate CMMC level and coordinate effective remediation.

 The focus remains on transparency, practical solutions, and sustainable improvement, supporting clients in building trust with stakeholders and achieving long-term compliance goals.